validoll/token_views_filter/README.md

 for further information.

 ## CONFIGURATION
-Open any target view and open settings form of any string or numeric filter.Then check field "Use tokens in value" in settings form and add global tokens to filter value.
+Open any target view and open settings form of any string or numeric filter.
+Then check field "Use tokens in value" in settings form and add global tokens to filter value.

 ## FOR DEVELOPERS
 You can use your own plugins to implement token views filters via Token Views Filter Plugin manager.
 To create plugin put it to `src/Plugin/views/filter/token` folder and define with ID as original views filter plugin, like